Separation of the largest eigenvalues in eigenanalysis of genotype data from discrete subpopulations: Methods

 A possible violation of the assumption of stochastic independence of individuals is non-random mating, which results in departures from Hardy-Weinberg equilibrium (HWE).
-We find that that departures from HWE do not significantly reduce the power of PCA for detecting population substructure.
+We find that departures from HWE do not significantly reduce the power of PCA for detecting population substructure.
 In fact, to compensate for $F=1$ instead of $F=0$ it is enough to increase the number of individuals $M$ in the study by a factor of 2; however, no such corrections are needed if the smallest eigenvalue $\la_K$ is separated from zero well enough so that $L>0.5$.

-Lastly, our application to real genotype data from the International HapMap Project (HapMap) suggests that cryptic relationships between the individuals in the data may affect the applicability of our method to a larger degree than LD.
-Under a simple substructure scenario, the bulk of eigenvalues should have a unimodal elliptical shape similar to the Marchenko-Pastur distribution, easily distinguished from large eigenvalues corresponding to substructure.
+Lastly, individuals that are closely related violate our assumption of random sampling of individuals from a subpopulation.
+These hidden, or ``cryptic'', relationships among individuals may affect the applicability of our method for population structure by changing the distribution of eigenvalues.
+Previous studies have shown hidden relatedness in the International HapMap Project (HapMap) data \citep{Pemberton2010,Stevens2012}.
+PCA of the HapMap genotype data illustrates how the distribution of the small eigenvalues is disturbed by cryptic relationships.
+Similar comments have been made by other authors; in particular \cite[page 2089]{Patterson:2006} warn about ``the inclusion of samples that are closely related".
+Under a simple substructure scenario, the histogram distribution of the small eigenvalues should have a unimodal elliptical shape similar to the Marchenko-Pastur distribution, easily distinguished from large eigenvalues corresponding to substructure.
 However, as we demonstrate in Figure \ref{Fig-MP-sim}, individuals may exhibit cryptic relatedness, or other unknown non-random relationships, which result in changes to the distribution of the bulk, making it difficult to infer the correct cutoff for substructure.
 We find that pruning for LD does not seem to improve the fit of the bulk to Marchenko-Pastur distribution.
 Instead, exclusion of related individuals improves fit of the bulk; hence, we suggest that it is necessary to remove related individuals from the sample to improve the resolution of true substructure.